swapnil-s-d/college/3rd_year/1st_semester/SE/README.md

 * A risk is essentially any adverse circumstance that might hamper the successful completion of a software project.

-### * Disadvantages:
+* ### Disadvantages:
     * It appears complex model to follow.
     * It is risk driven and more complicated phase structure.
     * Not suitable for development of outsourced projects.

-### * Advantages:
+* ### Advantages:
     For projects having many unknown risks that might show up as the development proceeds, the spiral model would be the most appropriate development model to follow.

 # Software Project Management
 The main goal of software project management is to enable a group of developers to work effectively towards the successful completion of a project.
+## Software Project Management Complexities:
+    1)  Invisibility
+    2)  Changeability
+    3)  Complecity
+    4)  Uniqueness
+    5)  Exactness of solution
+    6)  Team-oriented and intellect-intensive work